headlamp-k8s/headlamp/presentation/presentation.md

 ### Discoverable examples

-- repo, in a folder 'plugins' (maybe at the top level for better discovery, or linked from README)
+- plugins/ folder at top level of Headlamp repo
 - npm (labeled headlamp and headlamp-plugin)
 - github (labeled headlamp and headlamp-plugin)
 - documentation, generated from the repo/github/npm (official plugins, thirdparty ones)

 ---

-TODO: make a plugins/ folder with a readme and a plugin or 2 in there.

 ## Packing for Web browser, or packing as a npm package.